-Bowing is Japan’s unique form of acknowledgement.
-The Japanese bow upon meeting, departing and to express gratitude.
-The Japanese believe the head is the most important part of the body, and by bowing, they are showing their respect.
-Although bowing may seem pretty straightforward, it’s actually quite complicated, with everything from the depth of the bow, the number of bows and its duration determined by the people involved and their status in relation to each other.
+Bowing is considered a unique form of acknowledgement in Japanese culture.
+The Japanese bow upon meeting, departing, and to express gratitude.
+Since the head is believed to be the most important part of the body, bowing is a way to show respect and honor to another person.
+Although bowing may seem pretty straightforward, it’s actually quite complicated.
+Everything including the depth of the bow, the number of bows, and the duration of the bow are determined by the people involved and their status in relation to each other.
 The proper form for the bow is to bend from the waist, keeping a straight back and arms held stiffly to the side of the body.
 For foreigners, a simple nod of the head is sufficient.
 Japanese who have traveled abroad or have experience dealing with foreigners may extend their hand for a handshake, though they probably won’t be able to stop from giving a slight bow as well.

-The Japanese are among the most avid gift-givers in the world, and guests invited to a private home should always bring a gift.
-Wise visitors to Japan come prepared with their own small gifts, which can range from memorabilia from their own hometown to crafts and specialty foods.
+The Japanese are some of the most avid gift-givers in the world, and guests invited to a private home should always bring a gift.
+Wise visitors to Japan come prepared with their own small gifts which can range from memorabilia from their own hometown to crafts and specialty foods.
 Otherwise, items readily available in Japan that make good gifts include flowers, candy, fruit, or alcohol.
 In any case, gifts should be wrapped or presented in an attractive bag.

 Whether large or small, humble or grand, the procedure for bathing in a public bath is the same all over Japan.
-After completely disrobing and placing clothes in a locker or basket, bathers enter the bath area and head to the faucets with basins and stools, where they should then soap down and wash off all traces of soap.
-Only then are you ready to enter the bath, as the baths are for soaking, not washing.
-The bath may be so hot that it takes some time getting used to, especially for novice bathers.
-But with time, the hot water fades away all cares and tension, making the ritual of bathing the perfect end to a day of travel.
+After completely disrobing and placing clothes in a locker or basket, bathers enter the bath area and proceed to the faucets lined with basins and stools where they soap down and wash off all traces of soap.
+Only then are they ready to enter the bath, as the baths are for soaking, not washing.
+The bath may be so hot that it takes some time to get used to, especially for novice bathers.
+The hot water fades away all cares and tension, making the ritual of bathing the perfect end to a day of travel.

-When you enter a restaurant, you’ll be greeted with a hearty Irasshaimase!
-(Welcome!)
-Indicate the number of people in your party with your fingers (that’s how the Japanese do it).
-You will then be led to a table, a place at the counter, or a tatami room.
-As soon as guests are seated, they are handed a wet towel (oshibori).
+Upon entering a restaurant, guests are greeted with a hearty Irasshaimase!
+(Welcome!) before indicating the number of people in the party using only their fingers (that’s how the Japanese do it).
+Guests are then led to a table, a place at the counter, or a tatami room.
+As soon as everyone is seated they are handed a wet towel (oshibori).
 The towel is for wiping hands only, and shouldn’t be used on the face.
-When you’re done with it, just roll it up and leave it next to your place.
+Once finished, the guest rolls it up and leaves it next to their place setting.

 You will be recognized as a foreigner, and will be given an English menu if one exists.
 To ask for one say, “eigo no menu ga arimasu ka?”
 (Is there an English menu?)
 If they don’t have an English menu, most phrasebooks will have a section with the symbols most commonly used for food items you can use to try to compare.
-Or you can look around at what other people are eating and point.
-Or you can ask “osusume wa nan desu ka?”
+You may also look around at what other people are eating and point at what you want, or you can ask “osusume wa nan desu ka?”
 (What do you recommend?).
-Or if the restaurant has a display in the front window (as many restaurants in Japan have), you can take the waitperson outside and point.
-By asking for a teishoku or seto (set meal), you will get the main course with miso soup, rice and pickles for usually just a little bit more (It’s definitely worth the little amount extra they charge.).
+If the restaurant has a display in the front window (as many restaurants in Japan have), you can take the waitperson outside and point.
+By asking for a teishoku or seto (set meal), you will get the main course with miso soup, rice, and pickles for usually just a little bit more (it is definitely worth the little extra they charge).
 Tea will be automatically served for free, and water (mizu) will be served if you ask.

-When you’re finished eating, you can signal for the bill by crossing one index finger over the other to form an X. This is the standard sign for check please.
-You can also say, “okanjo kudasai” (Check please.).
+When you are finished eating, you can signal for the bill by crossing one index finger over the other to form an X. This is the standard sign for “check please”.
+You can also say, “okanjo kudasai” (check please).
 Remember, there is no tipping.
 When leaving, it is polite to say to the restaurant staff, “gochiso-sama deshita” (It was a real feast).

-Here are some things to keep in mind while dining out in Japan:
+Here are some other things to keep in mind while dining out in Japan: